DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 And it started to expand.
 From there _something_ appeared.

 "<span title="jp. 運命特異体 - not sure how to say it better.
 Btw it refers to Rinne">Fate idiosyncratic body</span> ■■■ is awakening.
-Risk to New World is estimated as the highest"
+Risk to New World is estimated as the highest."

 "Initiating sealing process with <span title="jp. 切除器官 but furigana is ラスタライザ">rasterrizer</span>..."

-Just like ravaged marionette.
-The girls, whose body is covered with various cracks, appears.
+The girl, whose body is covered with various cracks just like that of ravaged marionette, appears.
 Her appearance resembles that of human.
 But on her right shoulder is tentacle that resembles body of snake.
 And on her back could be seen skeletal wings.